-The Fulneck organ was originally built and installed by Johannes Snetzler in 1748.
-He was born in Schaffhausen (Switzerland) in 1710, and trained with the firm of Egedacher in Passau before moving to London in 1741.
-The extensive correspondence between Snetzler and the community survives in the Fulneck archives.
+The Fulneck Moravian Church organ was originally built and installed by Johannes Snetzler in 1748.
+He was born in Schaffhausen in Switzerland in 1710, and trained with the firm of Egedacher in Passau before moving to London in 1741.
+The extensive correspondence between Snetzler and the community survives in the church archives.
 The organ cost £140 and the work took four months.

 In 2016 a major renovation was carried out by Wood of Huddersfield.
 The organ was brought to modern concert pitch and can now be used to accompany other instruments.
 New pipes for the front of the case were made by Shires of Bramley based on the description in the Snetzler correspondence.